What is a Bonded Title/ What Does a Bonded Title Mean?

 A car title provides legal information about a vehicle i.e., vehicle identification number (VIN), owner, etc. You need a title to buy car insurance, register your car, and sell it to other people.
 Most owners receive their title after they purchase their vehicles.
 For example, if you buy a new car from a dealership, the dealership will mail your car title a few weeks after your purchase.
 However, when you buy a used car, sometimes, there could be issues with the title that requires you to get a bonded title.

 Bonded title is essentially a title guaranteed by a surety bond ( a type of financial guarantee).
 A bonded title is the only way for you to get a title when there is no sufficient proof of your ownership of the vehicle.
-Read on for more details.
+If you need a bond that can help you become an auto dealer, you're looking for an auto dealer bond.
+These two bonds are commonly mixed up.

 You need a bonded title for the exact same reasons that you need a regular title, listed below: